 The Role of an Agile Project Manager is Not Well-defined

 PMI has made a step in the right direction by introducing the PMI-ACP certification.
-That certification at least recognizes Agile as a legitimate form of project management but PMI has never really defined exactly what an “Agile Project Manager” is and what role he/she might play in the real world.
+That certification at least recognizes Agile as a legitimate form of project management; however,

 A Broader Vision of Project Management

 In order to better understand what “Agile Project Management” is, we need to get past these stereotypes and develop a broader vision of:

 - Finally, What an “Agile Project Manager” is

 - The discipline of ”project management” isn’t limited to traditional, plan-driven project management and